ncytimothy/DishtroyApp/README.md

 # DishtroyApp

 An insanely addictive explosion game!
-Pour out your rage and see various food and people you don't like explode!
+See various food and people you don't like explode!

 # Technologies we used: